Skip to contents

 [1] "- 1.2\n- *2.1*\n- 2.2\n- 3"

-In an alternative R package designed for test creation, namely exams, numerous instances demonstrate the transformation of numeric gaps into single-choice exercises.
-In our perspective, this approach is justified only in scenarios where the learning management system lacks support for gap exercises, exhibits poor support, or demands a print exam with automated grading.
-In all other cases, opting for numeric (or string) gaps would generally yield more effective exercises.
+For example, the exams package, an alternative R package for test creation, frequently converts numeric gaps into single-choice tasks.
+However, we believe this approach is justified only when the learning management system either does not support gap tasks, provides inadequate support, or the instructor requires printed exams with automated grading.
+In all other cases, using numeric or string gaps is generally more effective.

-In conclusion, it is advisable to steer clear of single-choice exercises whenever possible.
-Specifically, refrain from converting numeric gap exercises into single-choice format unless there is a compelling reason to do so.
-If the use of single-choice exercises is unavoidable, opt for posing multiple questions, perhaps utilizing a match table.
-Additionally, contemplating a reduced weight for single-choice exercises in grading can contribute to a more balanced assessment.
+In conclusion, it is advisable to avoid single-choice tasks whenever possible.
+Specifically, refrain from converting numeric gap tasks into single-choice format unless absolutely necessary.
+If single-choice tasks are unavoidable, consider asking multiple related questions or using a match table.
+Additionally, reducing the weight of single-choice tasks in the overall grading can help create a more balanced and fair assessment.